Minimal Computing #

 Tips for sustainable websites #

-Minimal web design for absolute beginners
+Minimal web design for beginners

 - Use fewer videos and images.
 Make the ones you do use really count!
 Turn off autoplay for videos, and use lazy loading so that images are only loaded if needed.